jdlubrano/reverse-proxy/README.md

 ## Development

-Build the project
+Build and test the project
 ```
-go build
+make build && make test
 ```

 Start the Reverse Proxy